Kingerthanu/JavaSmallClicker-LibGDX/README.md

 **The Breakdown:**

+  This Program Uses LibGDX For Making A Window In Which To Draw On.

+  On The Programs Startup We Will Initialize A Handful Of Squares Onto The Screen And These Squares Will Be Wrapped In Their Own Class In Which Will Represent Them.

+  When Initialized They Will Start A Internal Clock In Which Will Make Them Change From Three Internal Hard-Coded States Of:

+  &nbsp;Blue - Ignited (Explosion Won't Happen In This State)

+  &nbsp;Red - Ignited (About To Explode)

+  &nbsp;Explosion - Kaboom (Still Clickable)

+  This Is Very Simple But In The Back-End Was A Interesting Learning Experience For Understanding How Linking Of External Libraries Is Done And Really Why Its Done As Well.
+It Also Taught Me A Lot Of Logistics And Ways Of Rendering Textures Onto The Screen.

 <img src="https://github.com/Kingerthanu/JavaSmallClicker-LibGDX/assets/76754592/26a02f32-4cc5-4ceb-a4a0-8098fc7cd559" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/JavaSmallClicker-LibGDX/assets/76754592/26a02f32-4cc5-4ceb-a4a0-8098fc7cd559" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/JavaSmallClicker-LibGDX/assets/76754592/26a02f32-4cc5-4ceb-a4a0-8098fc7cd559" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/JavaSmallClicker-LibGDX/assets/76754592/26a02f32-4cc5-4ceb-a4a0-8098fc7cd559" alt="Cornstarch <3" width="55" height="49">